GeorgeTza90/Portfolio/react-commercial-2/README.md

 - comment on comment system
 - admin check for users
 - create post, if admin feature
-- css style fixes for smartphone view and more...

 ## Thank you very much!!!